all-systems-go-conf/all-systems-go-website/content/blog/call-for-participation-for-all-systems-go-2018.md

 All Systems Go! is a conference focused on foundational open-source Linux technologies.
 It was created by engineers for engineers and, thus, proposals should be

-All topic relevant to foundational open-source Linux technologies are welcome.
+All topics relevant to foundational open-source Linux technologies are welcome.
 In particular, however, we are looking for proposals including, but not limited to, the following topics:

 * Low-level container executors and infrastructure
 * IoT and embedded OS infrastructure